karanja-simon/blog/moleculer-microservices-ii.md

 ```sh
 yarn add nats
 ```
-We will need to create a moleculer config that `moleculer-runner` is going to use to run our services.
-I will have 2 configs, one for dev &amp; the other for production.
+We will need to create a moleculer config for our broker.
+Remember from our last article that every node must have a broker.
+We could of course create the broker manually, but since we're using the `moleculer-runner` we will use the config option.
+I will have 2 broker configs, one for dev &amp; the other for production.
 On the root of your project create a `moleculer.dev.config.js` &amp; add the following:

 ```js
 module.exports = {